tapi-ccss/tapi-ccss/README.md

 ---

+## 🔄 Latest Changes

+### 🔧 Visual Enhancements
+- Applied a semi-transparent background to the `.container` using `rgba()` instead of `opacity`, preserving the visibility of text and button content
+- Ensured layout remains clean and readable on all screen sizes without text washout or reduced contrast

+---

 > ✍ *Feel free to modify this README as the project grows (e.g., add backend features, forms, or additional pages).*